Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Proposed Approach

 Note that this model is a natural extension of the multiview linear mixture models as in \cite{bach2005probabilistic,ibrahim2019cell} (especially the one in \cite{ibrahim2019cell}) and the PNL model in single-view nonlinear mixture analysis \cite{taleb1999source,achard2005identifiability,ziehe2003blind}.

 As we have discussed, one major motivation behind the model in \eqref{eq:generative} is that in signal sensing and data acquisition, nonlinear distortions oftentimes happen at the sensor end.
 Hence, a PNL model is considered appropriate for such cases.
 Nonlinear effects are perhaps particularly severe for biosensors, since biological signals are hard to predict or calibrate.
-On the other hand, multiple views often exist in biology, e.g., electroencephalogram (EEG), magnetoencephalography (MEG), and functional magnetic resonance imaging (fMRI) measurements for the same stimuli \cite{rustandi2009integrating,penny2011statistical,fu2017brainzoom}.
-The proposed model in \eqref{eq:generative} can be leveraged on to handle such biosensor-acquired multiview data.
+On the other hand, multiple views often exist in biology, e.g., electroencephalogram (EEG), magnetoencephalography (MEG), and functional magnetic resonance imaging (fMRI) measurements for the same stimuli \cite{rustandi2009integrating,penny2011statistical,fu2017brainzoom}. {Note that in practice, EEG, MEG, and fMRI images may contain closely correlated latent components other than sharing exactly the same latent components \cite{correa2008canonical}.
+Nonetheless, the proposed model may serve as a reasonable approximation.} The proposed model in \eqref{eq:generative} can be leveraged on to handle such biosensor-acquired multiview data.

 We should mention that the model in \eqref{eq:generative} could also benefit more general data analytics applications such as image/text classification.
 The model in \eqref{eq:generative} is evolved from the classic linear mixture model that has been widely used in data science for pre-processing, in particular, dimensionality reduction via computational tools such as PCA, ICA, and CCA.
 Adding a layer of nonlinearity can help capture more dynamics that were not modeled by the classic tools, which likely leads to better performance.
-This is the basic intuition behind the deep autoencoder \cite{lecun2015deep} and kernel/deep CCA \cite{lopez2014randomized,andrew13deep}.
+This is the basic intuition behind the deep autoencoder \cite{hinton1994autoencoders} and kernel/deep CCA \cite{fukumizu2007statistical,bach2002kernel,andrew13deep}.
 Nonetheless, unlike deep autoencoder or deep CCA that are purely data-driven, we take a model-based route in this work to reveal the insights behind the effectiveness of nonlinear multiview learning---which may also shed some light on more principled design of learning criteria and algorithms.